Amazon plans to extend closure of French warehouses until May 8

-PARIS, May 4 (Reuters) - Amazon plans to extend the closure of its French warehouses until May 8 included, the e-commerce giant said on Monday.
+PARIS (Reuters) - Amazon (AMZN.O) plans to extend the closure of its French warehouses until May 8 included, the e-commerce giant said on Monday.

 The U.S. group’s six French warehouses have been closed since April 16 following court rulings that ordered it to restrict deliveries during the COVID-19 pandemic or face hefty fines.